Monica Gonzalez, Chile is the Director of Chile’s Center for Investigative Journalism (CIPER), which she founded in 2007.

 Since 1986, González has published several books: A Bomb in a street of Palermo (1986), with Edwin Harrington; The secrets of Comando Conjunto (1989), with Héctor Contreras; Chile between Sí and No (1988), with Florencia Varas; The conspiracy, the one thousand and one days of the coup (2000, updated in 2011); The secrets of Karadima’s empire (2011), with Juan Andrés Guzmán and Gustavo Villarrubia; The Great Scam: How Illegal Profit Controls Higher Education, (2014) with Juan Andrés Guzmán.

-Throughout his career she has been honored with the follow awards: Annual Prize of the Human Rights Commission of Spain (1985); The Louis M. Lyons Award for Conscience and Integrity in Journalism, Harvard University (1988); Maria Moors Cabot Prizes for Outstanding Reporting, Columbia University (2001); The Dan David Prize, Tel Aviv University (2006); Homage Prize, Fundación Nuevo Periodismo Iberoamericano (2006); Prize for Excellence in Journalism 2008, Universidad Alberto Hurtado (with Cristóbal Peña and Francisca Skoknic); Guillermo Cano World Press Freedom Prize, UNESCO (2010). "
+Throughout her career she has been honored with the follow awards: Annual Prize of the Human Rights Commission of Spain (1985); The Louis M. Lyons Award for Conscience and Integrity in Journalism, Harvard University (1988); Maria Moors Cabot Prizes for Outstanding Reporting, Columbia University (2001); The Dan David Prize, Tel Aviv University (2006); Homage Prize, Fundación Nuevo Periodismo Iberoamericano (2006); Prize for Excellence in Journalism 2008, Universidad Alberto Hurtado (with Cristóbal Peña and Francisca Skoknic); Guillermo Cano World Press Freedom Prize, UNESCO (2010). "